-Press the Thumb Stick In to mark the arrow location or display the map item Information Page.
-The Option Menu allows you to send the location of that item, project a waypoint from it, save it as a waypoint, set a proximity Rino® 110 Owner's Manual circle around it, add it to a route, or view the Sun & Moon or Hunt & Fish information for it.
-On-screen buttons at the bottom of the page allow you to Goto the map item, display it on the Map, or to select OK and return to the Map Page.
-Press the Page key to stop panning the map.
+Press the Thumb Stick In to mark the arrow location or display the map item information page.
+The Option Menu allows you to: send the location of that item, project a waypoint from it, save it as a waypoint, set a proximity Rino[®] 130 Owner's Manual circle around it, add it to a route, or view the Sun & Moon phase or view Hunt & Fish information from it.
+On-screen buttons at the bottom of the page allow you to Goto the map item, display it on the map or to select OK and return to the Map Page.
+Press the Page button to stop panning the map.